Yardley Educational Foundation

 Overview

 The Yardley Educational Foundation is a Birmingham-based grant-making charity established under a scheme from 27 January 1910 and formally registered with the Charity Commission on 1 January 1961.
 The Foundation provides financial support for the educational advancement of young people living in the historic Ancient Parish of Yardley, now covering specific areas of Birmingham.
-With annual expenditure of £261,846 (2024), the Foundation focuses primarily on supporting secondary school students with essential educational costs including uniforms, sports kit, books, and equipment, as well as providing grants for vocational training and apprenticeships.
-The charity is governed by six unpaid trustees and operates a targeted approach to supporting students from families receiving free school meals.
+With annual expenditure of £157,144, the Foundation focuses on supporting education for young people in their catchment area.
+The charity is governed by six unpaid trustees.

 Funding Priorities